-This is where the data.cpk dump mentioned in the previous guide will be useful, since it gives you a reference that allows you to structure a mod of your own.
+This is where the data.cpk dump will be useful, since it gives you a reference for structuring a mod of your own.
 First, let’s examine the model replacement mod’s file(s).

 This mod, as evident by the folder name, edits the game’s model folder (where models and animations for every character, persona, and enemy are stored).
 The data.cpk counterpart is found here:

 Next, let’s examine the contents of the mod’s model folder.

 As you can see, the directory structure and folder/file names of the mod’s files are identical to those present in the data.cpk folder.
 This is because you must trick the game into believing that your modified file(s) is/are the original(s); the mod.cpk created by the Mod Compendium can only work if the contents of the mod(s) activated follow the same structure and names of their original game file counterparts.
 If you were to make an error and title a folder incorrectly in your mod’s directory, for instance, the game will make no use of the mod.cpk’s replacement files because there is no such file in-game that shares the title of your incorrectly named folder, and thus loads the original contents of the real folder instead.